well-in-that-case/ovtable/README.md

 Deleting an orderedfield can be done manually but this may conflict with the insertion table, because I'm not aware that you delete an element unless you correctly use the `pkg.del` function to delete potentially ordered fields.
 You can read the return (`boolean`) of `pkg.del` to decide if it deleted an orderedfield.
 If it didn't, simply perform the assignment manually, because it'll only fail on unordered fields.

 Unlike all other ordered field implementations, this does not use a linked list or a classic proxy table implementation.
 That makes this the most dynamic & freedom-oriented design that I've seen myself.

+# Performance
+I've yet to benchmark against other implementations, but I can make theory on their designs.
+Since this design doesn't modify your table, all lookups are as fast as a hash lookup could possibly be; there are no secondary indexes to a proxy table for your values, and there are no indexes for a linking node.
+As a result, this implementation may be the most performant, lookup wise.

 # Documentation
 Read the source code, sorry.
 I've added some comments.
 I made this as a completely personal package and released it in case someone else may need it.